What The Hell Is #NoNutNovember And Why Is Everyone Talking About It?

 The powers are just beginning to manifest at this stage so there are probably some funny things happening to you.
 Like fire shooting out of your fingers spontaneously or hearing Helen Hunt’s every thought.
 This can be troubling.
 But don’t worry, you’ll begin getting more control over your new awe-inspiring abilities over the next week.
 Apparently.

-Now, if you’ve never heard of #NoNutNovember because it wasn’t a holiday your family celebrated growing up, there is (very slightly) more to it that we previously alluded.
+Now, if you’ve never heard of #NoNutNovember because it wasn’t a holiday your family celebrated growing up, there is (very slightly) more to it than we previously alluded.
 Okay, not really.
-You aren’t allowed to have sex or masturbate for 30 days.
+You just aren’t allowed to have sex or masturbate for 30 days.
 Those are the rules.
 None of any kind.
 You’re not even allowed to have sex with all the pies at Thanksgiving.
 It’s THAT strict.

 “But why should I not have an orgasm in the month of November?” you might ask.
 Well, No Nut November was apparently invented last year by Twitter user, @BillRatchett and he gives some pretty lofty reasons: